 Welcome from Head of School

-Building upon its strong mission and core values, DLSA faculty have created a community that provides low and moderate income families a reason to have faith in our schools.
-Indeed, DLSA is not simply a school, it is, more importantly, a sign of faith.
-It is the faith that a quality education can be purposefully rigorous and personalized to care and foster the individual gifts and talent of each of our students.
-It is the faith that children do not need to leave who they are at the door to be a student and instead can participate fully and unapologetically to share all of themselves and their gifts in a loving community.
+DLSA is not simply a school; it is, more importantly, a sign of faith.
+Building upon its strong mission and core values, DLSA faculty and staff have created a community that provides access and opportunity, especially to low income and low wealth families.
+Our mission is to provide our families with a reason to have faith in our schools.
+It is the faith that a quality education can be purposefully rigorous, personalized to care, and foster the individual gifts and talents of each of our students.
+It is the faith that children should not leave who they are at the door to be a student, but rather that they should participate fully and unapologetically to share all of themselves and their gifts in a loving community.

-While our children are always at the center of our mission, it is the caring adults to whom we entrust our children that are the driving force of our mission.
-However, being a faculty member at DLSA is not for the faint of heart.
-To teach in a school that should have never existed to begin with, means that the adults that show up at our school doors and perform miracles every day.
-This alchemy is only possible because the faculty see God, creation, and the universe in the children entrusted to our care.
+While our children are always at the center of our mission, it is the caring adults to whom we entrust our children that are its driving force.
+Being a faculty member at DLSA is not for the faint of heart.
+To teach in a school that should have never existed to begin with means that the adults who show up at our school doors perform miracles every day.
+This alchemy is only possible because the faculty and staff see God, creation, and the universe in the children we serve.
 We wake up every day knowing that our work, no matter the odds, is bigger than a job description.
 To be a LaSallian educator, one must be a living embodiment of faith – a faith that through our care, support, and respect for our children, we become co-creators in the process of healing the human spirit.

-I hope that as you take a moment to learn more about our school, you find through our mission, rigorous core programming, our plethora of special topics courses, extracurriculars and partnerships, a place where over twenty years ago my family and I found a community that helped me see that another form of schooling is possible.
+I hope that as you take a moment to learn more about our school, you find a place where – over twenty years ago – my family and I found a community that helped me see that another form of schooling is possible.

 Warmly,